Thomaswang0822/loma_differentiable/pd_logs/README.md

 #### integral eval caller

-First, the **IntegralEval** function will be renamed moved to the compiler [later](#compiler-generated-integral-eval-code).
+First, the **IntegralEval** function will be renamed and moved to the compiler [later](#compiler-generated-integral-eval-code).
 For now, we still make it user-generated for more explicitness.
 It's a general-purpose caller that evaluates the integral, nothing special than a Riemann Sum that places samples evenly in [a, b].

 ```python